datajerk/apple3rtr/README.txt

-* TECH NOTES
+* TECH TIPS

 #1:  Using Meat-net to get data/programs in and out of the Apple ///:

-Getting things in and out of the Apple /// has to be done with floppy images.
-There are many applications that can manipulate Apple /// SOS and CP/M floppy images.
+Getting things in and out of the Apple /// has to be done with floppy images (or comm programs (see TIP #3) or VSDRIVE (see TIP #4)).
+There are a few applications that can manipulate Apple /// SOS and CP/M floppy images.
 The following have been known to work:

-For SOS, Apple Commander works very well: http://applecommander.sourceforge.net
+For SOS, AppleCommander works very well:  http://applecommander.sourceforge.net (CiderPress for Windows/WINE also works:  http://ciderpress.sourceforge.net)

 For CP/M, use CPM Tools (http://www.moria.de/~michael/cpmtools/) with a format type of apple-do for DOS and apple-po for ProDOS ordered disk images.
+OS/X users will need to install the CLI development tools to build.
+Windows users can download Bill Buckels binaries:  http://www.cpm8680.com/cpmtools

 DOS order images should be suffixed with .do or .dsk.
-ProDOS ordered diskimage should be siffixed with .po.
+ProDOS ordered diskimage should be suffixed with .po.
 The incorrect suffix will confuse MESS.

-#2:  Fortran /// HOW-TO:
+#2:  Fortran /// Q&D HOW-TO:

 1. Launch Pascal ///, edit and save your program, e.g. /HOME/HELLO.F
 2. From Pascal ///, X)ecute /BOS/FORTRAN/FORTRAN OR launch Fortran /// from